To change your logo go to the 'Page Master' under the 'Design' menu

 From above Gylen Castle looking to Seil Island and Scarba

-Gylen Castle from the land, the terrible signage is obscured behind the rise in the ground
+Gylen Castle from the land, the terribly intrusive signage is obscured behind the rise in the ground